sf-wdi-22-23/modules-22/w10-mean/d2-dusk-angular-http/README.md

 ## Stretch Challenges:

-1. Carefully integrate the content of your `public` folder with the contents from the Presidents or Criminals project `frontend` folder
+1. Carefully integrate the content of your `public` folder with the contents from the Criminals project `frontend` folder
 1. Replace the contents of the `app` folder with the corresponding contents from your project's `api` folder
 1. Debug and Test